• Skip to primary navigation

 Please note:

-- The book has been published by HarperCollins India as a hardback weighing approximately 400 grams.
+• The book has been published by HarperCollins India as a hardback weighing approximately 400 grams.
 The MRP is Rs 599 (hardback).
-We are offering it for a discounted rate of Rs 499.
 Courier charges are extra.

 What Readers Have To Say…